Steps to become a Lawyer/Attorney in Illinois

 - Take the LSAT (Law School Admission Test)

 - Take the Illinois State Bar Exam and become an Attorney

-- Whats Next After Being Admitted to the Bar
+- What’s Next After Being Admitted to the Bar

 Law Job Information in Illinois

-The University of Chicago Law School had a teacher a few years back who is arguably the most famous man in the world now.
+The University of Chicago Law School had a teacher a few years back who is one of the most famous men in the world now.
 President Barack Obama, who received his law degree from Harvard Law School, taught Constitutional Law at the University of Chicago Law School.
 Later, he became elected to the state’s senate, and the rest is history.
 While not all lawyers in Illinois go on to become President of the United States, if you work hard, anything is possible.
 If you would like to learn how to get your law degree and follow Obama’s example, read on.